Make a Difference Through Science

 If you are looking for a way to get involved in melanoma research, you can participate in any number of ways – through a clinical trial, as a research advocate, in the grant review process, and/or through fundraising.
 Consider getting involved today!

-Get involved through clinical trials: All treatments that are available today have been discovered through clinical trials.
+Participate in Clinical Trials: All treatments that are available today have been discovered through clinical trials.
 Clinical trials are often viewed as the best treatment option for Stage II, III and IV melanoma patients, so it is important that you learn about them as a treatment option to help you make an informed treatment decision.
 All treatment options, including clinical trials, should be thoroughly discussed with your melanoma team.

-Get involved by joining the War on Melanoma™: The War on Melanoma™ is an all-fronts effort to eliminate melanoma as a cause of death, primarily focusing on the link between early detection of melanoma leading to improved survivorship.
+Join the War on Melanoma™: The War on Melanoma™ is an all-fronts effort to eliminate melanoma as a cause of death, primarily focusing on the link between early detection of melanoma leading to improved survivorship.
 This effort is led by principal investigator Sancy Leachman, MD, PhD, Chair of the Department of Dermatology at OHSU and the Melanoma Program Director of Knight Cancer Institute.
 The War on Melanoma™ brings science, technology, and public health outreach together with the general public, patients, families and healthcare providers with the goal of ending deaths from this form of cancer.

-Get involved as a Research Advocate: The MRF Advocacy Program is a platform for those affected by melanoma to share their voice and transform melanoma care.
+Advocate for Legislative Issues: The MRF Advocacy Program is a platform for those affected by melanoma to share their voice and transform melanoma care.
 Whether you are a patient, caregiver, survivor, healthcare professional or partner, YOU play a critical role in the advancement of better outcomes for the over one million Americans living with melanoma and their loved ones.

-Get involved by fundraising: When you give to the MRF, we put your dollars to work.
+Fundraise: When you give to the MRF, we put your dollars to work.
 The MRF is committed to research, education and advocacy in our battle to find more effective treatments and, ultimately, a cure for melanoma.
 With your help, we can raise awareness, support medical research to find effective new treatments for melanoma, and provide resources and education to the melanoma community.
 Together, we are making a difference!